 Spring – Spring brings California like temperatures to Central Texas and the bloom of the Bluebonnets.
 The landscape explodes in azure and every highway will be lined with them as well as with the bodies of those who think it is safe to take pictures on the side of a major thruway.
 I am kidding, no one dies but you will see many out there risking their lives, and their family’s lives, just to take a picture with a flower.

 Also, at this time, we will get hit with the strongest of weather.
 Unlike California where rain comes in off the Pacific and gets people wet, the storms here barrel through like a stampede of longhorns, to send all the non-Texans into a panic.
-The first time I heard the term “Tornado” on the news station I threw my kids into a bathtub with football helmets on, surrounded by pillows all the while the Texans sat outside BBQing and drinking beer.
-As a Californian, it will unnerve you when you first hear the phrase “Tornado Warning in your area”.
+The first time I heard the term “Tornado” on the news station, I threw my kids into a bathtub with football helmets, surrounded by pillows, all the while the Texans sat outside BBQing and drinking beer.
+As a Californian, it will unnerve you when you first hear the phrase, “Tornado Warning in your area”.
 I suspect the Texans would feel the same way if a 4.2, centered in Joshua Tree, were to shake them out of their sleep at five in the morning.

 Summer – From May to Late October do not expect it to get below 95 with humidity making it feel like 150.
 You will know you’re A/C guy very well.